-The Brewers are almost back!
+The Brewers are back!
 And the only thing better than seeing the ball club back on the diamond?
-Hearing the ball club back on the diamond, teamed up with iconic Brewers radio voice Bob Uecker, who turns a remarkable 90 years old today and whose personality will be back behind the mic for this exciting 2024 season.
+Hearing the ball club back on the diamond, teamed up with iconic Brewers radio voice Bob Uecker, who turns a remarkable 90 years old today and whose personality will be back behind the mic for the home opener of this exciting 2024 season.
 So, in honor of the always entertaining, always self-depreciating broadcaster and the start of another chapter in his remarkably colorful career, here are 17 quick facts that you may not know about Milwaukee’s very own "Mr. Baseball."

 1. He was a talk show icon